-Supreme Court Issues Twenty-Second Order Extending Declaration of Judicial Emergency
+Supreme Court Issues Twenty-Fifth Order Extending Declaration of Judicial Emergency

 Admission to Courthouse

-All courts and security personnel shall continue to screen individuals entering the courthouse and to prohibit entry to the extent recommended by the Virginia Department of Health.
+All courts and security personnel shall continue to screen individuals entering the courthouse if recommended, and to the extent recommended, by the Virginia Department of Health.

 Speedy Trial Act